kevin143carr/tarpon-installer/README.md

 Note:

 - `MSGBOX` is the correct way to deliberately show a user-facing message.
 - `echo` is still just a normal shell command.
-It does not become a Tarpl keyword or popup/message prompt.
+It does not become a TarpL keyword or popup/message prompt.
 - In headless mode, `MSGBOX` prints a framed message and pauses for Enter. `echo` only appears as command output if it is logged or live-viewed.

 Syntax: